LucurisClassic/NPCScan-Alert/README.md

 ###### Disclaimer: My brother and I made this for private servers in 2017 while polishing off a bottle of Scotch.

 ### Description
   Scout.py continuously scans the Screenshots folder looking for new files added after the script's initial run time.
 If a new screenshot is found then Scout.py executes a command to run a second script.
 The second script is chosen at Scout.py's run time based on whichever argument gets passed (e.g. -Kazzak).
 This second script will then turn on your Discord Bot, and @everyone in a channel (3 times) based on the channel ID specified in each of the secondary scripts.
-A lot of this

  * **Requirements**
       * Python3